-Not everyone was too big at Time to Travel, but except for Ruta Zukauskas and Slomit Bort, they were either chock-full or on the way there.
+Not everyone was too big at Time to Travel, but except for Ruta Zukauskas and Shlomit Bort, they were either chock-full or on the way there.
 Bernie was nuzzling up to the feedbag.
 Bruno had a hankering for the beefy.
 Sami and Simcha had fallen into the grease pit a long time ago and weren’t coming up for air.

 The office wasn’t the biggest to begin with, making it a tight fit.
 It was a squeeze coming and going to their desks.
 The staff of four had to wiggle sideways to make their way past the boss ladies.

 Bernie Katz and Shlomit, the office secretary, and Sami and Simcha were Jewish.
 Bruno Ricci was Italian, a gay man, and hated Sami and Simcha.
-Even still, he was there before Ruta started working at the agency and he was still there when she quit after the gasoline truck flipped over and she had had enough.
+Even so he was there before Ruta started working at the agency and he was still there when she quit after the gasoline truck flipped over and she had enough.

-She was the blonde girl who was good for business.
+Ruta was the blonde girl who was good for business.

 “Oh, look, they have a Christian girl there,” is what he hoped everyone would say.

 Sami and Simcha Fetterman were sisters.
 They owned the agency.
 They were from Israel, like Shlomit, their cousin, who was sweet-natured, but ultra-Orthodox.
 Sami and Simcha were on the lighter side of Reformed.
 They didn’t take it seriously, although they could get serious in a second, if needed.
 They came to America when they were children.
 By the time they were teenagers it was as though they had always lived in McMansions in Beachwood.
-They only ever talked about Israel when one of their tour groups was going there.
+They only ever talked about the homeland when one of their tour groups was going there.

 Ruta could hardly believe it and said so.
 Sami didn’t like her tone.
 She lit a Virginia Slim and puffed on it, vexed.